 To add a compiler to your deployment, begin by installing and configuring Puppet Server on it.

-puppet primary server on the new server:
+puppet agent or starting Puppet Server on the new server:

 In the compiler's